EgoPressure

 Abstract

-Touch contact and pressure are essential for understanding how humans interact with and manipulate objects, insights which can significantly benefit applications in mixed reality and robotics.
-However, estimating these interactions from an egocentric camera perspective is challenging, largely due to the lack of comprehensive datasets that provide both accurate hand poses on contacting surfaces and detailed annotations of pressure information.
-In this paper, we introduce EgoPressure, a novel egocentric dataset that captures detailed touch contact and pressure interactions.
-EgoPressure provides high-resolution pressure intensity annotations for each contact point and includes accurate hand pose meshes obtained through our proposed multi-view, sequence-based optimization method processing data from an 8-camera capture rig.
-Our dataset comprises 5 hours of recorded interactions from 21 participants captured simultaneously by one head-mounted and seven stationary Kinect cameras, which acquire RGB images and depth maps at 30 Hz.
-To support future research and benchmarking, we present several baseline models for estimating applied pressure on external surfaces from RGB images, with and without hand pose information.
-We further explore the joint estimation of the hand mesh and applied pressure.
-Our experiments demonstrate that pressure and hand pose are complementary for understanding hand-object interactions.
+Touch contact and pressure are essential for understanding how humans interact with objects and offer insights that benefit applications in mixed reality and robotics.
+Estimating these interactions from an egocentric camera perspective is challenging, largely due to the lack of comprehensive datasets that provide both hand poses and pressure annotations.
+In this paper, we present EgoPressure, an egocentric dataset that is annotated with high-resolution pressure intensities at contact points and precise hand pose meshes, obtained via our multi-view, sequence-based optimization method.
+We introduce baseline models for estimating applied pressure on external surfaces from RGB images, both with and without hand pose information, as well as a joint model for predicting hand pose and the pressure distribution across the hand mesh.
+Our experiments show that pressure and hand pose complement each other in understanding hand-object interactions.

 Reference